Florida Criminal Defense Lawyer Eric M. Matheny Attorney Profile Frequently Asked Questions Contact Us

 Trespass while armed is a felony.
 If charged with a burglary offense, trespass is a lesser-included charge.

-I practice criminal defense in Miami-Dade and Broward County.
+I practice criminal defense in Miami-Dade County.
 If you or someone you know is facing a trespass charge, call me.
 Criminal charges are serious, and if not properly addressed, they can leave you with fines, court costs, and a criminal record.